AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 ### Mental Sense

 Your knowledge about histolecty, people and their habits allows you to get a good feel for the connections between creatures.
 Using a [[Action Economy#^3d44e8|search action]] for Sorcery (Wisdom), you are able to sense connections between creatures, both histolectual bonds and even strong friendships or animosity.

+### Silver Tongue

+At 2nd level, you manage to more easily blend your spells into your performances.
+You may use this feature while casting a spell with a casting time of an action or quick action during a performance in order to make a Stealth (Charisma) check against any creature's basic Insight (Wisdom) DC.
+If you pass, they don't suspect you cast a spell until its effects happen.
+You may also attempt to use this feature while casting a spell with a casting time of an action and a quick action, but your Stealth (Charisma) check is made with disadvantage.
+If your check passed 10 + twice the spell's level, you may also spend up to 2 influence, and give the spell a +1 modifier to its spellcasting modifier for each influence spent.
+You also gain 1 proficiency level in either Deception, Persuasion or Perception.
 ### Mental Specialty

-When you reach 2nd level, your preferred method of engagement with other creatures shapes the effects of your histolectual bonds.
+When you reach 3rd level, your preferred method of engagement with other creatures shapes the effects of your histolectual bonds.
 Choose one of the following:

 #### Charming
 Your bonds enhance your influence over other creatures.
 While bound to a creature, you have a +2 bonus to Deception (Charisma), Persuasion (Charisma), Intimidation (Charisma) and Performance (Charisma) against them.

 #### Investigative
 Your mind becomes more aware of the creatures you are bound to.
 While bound to a creature, you have a +2 bonus to Insight (Wisdom) and Perception (Wisdom) checks against them, and you may use the Assess quick action on those creatures to learn an additional fact about them.

-### Attribute Increase

-When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.

-### Silver Tongue

-At 3rd level, you manage to more easily blend your spells into your performances.
-You may use this feature while casting a spell with a casting time of an action or quick action during a performance in order to make a Stealth (Charisma) check against any creature's basic Insight (Wisdom) DC.
-If you pass, they don't suspect you cast a spell until its effects happen.
-You may also attempt to use this feature while casting a spell with a casting time of an action and a quick action, but your Stealth (Charisma) check is made with disadvantage.
-If your check passed 10 + twice the spell's level, you may also spend up to 2 influence, and give the spell a +1 modifier to its spellcasting modifier for each influence spent.
-You also gain 1 proficiency level in either Deception, Persuasion or Perception.

 ### Enhanced Bond Specialty

 Starting at 4th level, you learn a special technique which allows you to manipulate one histolectual bond using a quick action in order to add an additional effect over it using an amount choose to spend at least 1 influence, and up to half your mentalist level.
 Choose one of the following enhancements to learn.
 Only one enhancement may be applied at a time, and it lasts until a minute passes, you or the other creature become unconscious, or you switch the bond.